outscal/Unity-Player-Prefs/Chap02-Use_Cases.md

 # Example Use case Lock/Unlock Levels

-So where all can these concepts be implmented in a game you ask?
+So where all can these concepts be implemented in a game you ask?

 ![Where!](https://media.giphy.com/media/xUA7b6G577b74RSS3e/giphy.gif)